top of page

 • If you feel your smile getting stiff and fake, make a face, stick out your tongue, or make exaggerated chewing motions.
 Open your eyes really wide and then relax them.
 The object is to loosen up the muscles in your face.
 Even if things are on a roll, just ask for a break.
 I won’t mind! :)

 • If you or someone in your wedding party or family wears glasses, ask your optometrist for a pair of empty frames just for photos.
-Lighting/Flash can bounce off of glasses and often causes glare.
-For those who wear Transitions lenses, it is best to just take them off for outdoor photos.
+Lighting, flash, and sun can bounce off of glasses and often causes glare.
+For those who wear Transitions lenses, it is best to just take them off for outdoor photos (or again get ahold of some empty frames).

 • Not every image needs a big grin.
-Happy is great, but don't be afraid to ask for some softer/smaller smiles (I'll suggest them sometimes too) or even a few serious shots.
+Happy is always my favorite, but don't be afraid to ask for some softer/smaller smiles (I'll suggest them sometimes too) or even a few serious shots.

-• On the other hand, if you don't like to smile, remember: these photos are going to last a lifetime and will be the sole memory of your wedding day - consider me your paparazzi for the entire day!
+• On the other hand, remember: these photos are going to last a lifetime and will be the sole memory of your wedding day - consider me your paparazzi for the entire day!
 It is important to let your happiness show, all day long!
 It’s fine to take a few unsmiling shots, but a wedding is a happy occasion, and my personal opinion is that the photographs should reflect this.

 • When choosing your bouquet, consider the weight of the flowers and the size of the bouquet.
 Real flowers can be fairly heavy; keep in mind that you will be holding them for the entire time you are taking pictures plus during the ceremony.
 Also, on occasion I have seen dark colored flowers stain a wedding gown.
 Just be aware of keeping your bouquet from rubbing on your dress.